TourCMS/tourcms-java/readme.md

-# Sample Java code for the TourCMS API
+# Sample Java code for accessing the TourCMS API

 ## Dependencies